DOCA NVMe Emulation Application Guide

 The DMA context and the DB completions are also created.

-Once the asynchronous process of creating the SQ is complete, a CQE is posted via the
+Once the asynchronous process of creating the SQ is complete, a Completion Queue Entry (CQE) is posted via the

 nvmf_doca_poll_group_create_io_sq_done()function.

-The target begins the QP allocation, which creates a new QP comprising an SQ and a CQ.
+Next, the target begins the QPair allocation, which creates a new Queue Pair comprising a submission queue (SQ) and a completion queue (CQ).

-The target determines the optimal poll group for the new QP by calling
+Then, it determines the optimal poll group for the new QPair by calling

 get_optimall_poll()group ensuring that both the CQ and SQ attached to it runs on the same poll group.

-After the connection is established, the initiator can start sending I/O commands through the newly created QP.
+After the connection is established, the initiator can start sending I/O commands through the newly created QPair.

 SPDK_NVME_OPC_DELETE_IO_CQ–